Speaking at committee meetings (deputations)

 Other members of the group may speak in reply to questions from members of the committee.
 Once members of the group have spoken they will be asked to sit back in the public gallery while the committee go on to discuss the matter.

-If you require further general guidance about how to request a deputation to a committee, please contact the Head of Governance on 020 8871 6005.
+If you require further general guidance about how to request a deputation to a committee, please contact the relevant committee secretary (contact details below).

 Planning and licensing